-A medical emergency is the sudden and unexpected onset of a condition or an injury that requires immediate medical or surgical care.
+A medical emergency is the sudden and unexpected onset of a condition or an injury that you believe endangers your life or could result in serious injury or disability, and requires immediate medical or surgical care.
 Some problems are emergencies because, if not treated promptly, they might become more serious; examples include deep cuts and broken bones.
 Others are emergencies because they are potentially life-threatening, such as heart attacks, strokes, poisonings, gunshot wounds, or sudden inability to breathe.
 There are many other acute conditions that the Plan may determine are medical emergencies - what they all have in common is the need for quick action.

-the service area
+Emergencies within the service area

-Emergencies within If you are in an emergency situation, please call your primary care doctor.
+If you are in an emergency situation, please call your primary care doctor.
 In extreme emergencies, if you are unable to contact your doctor, contact the local emergency system (e.g., the 911 telephone system) or go to the nearest hospital emergency room.
 Be sure to tell the emergency room personnel that you are a Plan member so they can notify the Plan.
-You or a family member should notify the Plan within 48 hours.
+You or a family member should notify the Plan within 24 hours.
 It is your responsibility to ensure that the Plan has been timely notified.

-If you need to be hospitalized, in a non-Plan facility the Plan must be notified within 48 hours or on the first working day following your admission, unless it was not reasonably possible to notify the Plan within that time.
+If you need to be hospitalized, the Plan must be notified within 24 hours or on the first working day following your admission, unless it was not reasonably possible to notify the Plan within that time.
 If you are hospitalized in non-Plan facilities and Plan doctors believe care can be better provided in a Plan hospital, you will be transferred when medically feasible with any ambulance charges covered in full.